JetBrains/amper/docs/src/getting-started/migrating-from-maven.md

 Path to `pom.xml` can be provided explicitly via `--pom` argument. `pom.xml` is a starting point.
 If it's a part of the reactor, all related modules are converted.

-During the conversion, the tool puts Amper files into corresponding maven modules's folders.
+During the conversion, the tool puts Kargo files into corresponding maven modules's folders.
 If `project.yaml` or one of the corresponding `module.yaml` files already exists, by default converter fails.
 To adjust this behavior, `--overwrite-existing` flag can be used.